-Dr. Roselyn Dixon has been a special education teacher in primary and high school schools and a research academic involved with Inclusive Education for over 25 years.
-She has published papers in the fields of social skills and behavioural interventions for people with a range of disabilities including students with Oppositional Defiance Disorders and Autism Spectrum Disorders
+Dr. Roselyn Dixon has been a special education teacher in both mainstream and special education settings in primary and secondary schools.
+Rose has been in academia and involved with Inclusive Education for more than 25 years.
+She has published reserach in the fields of social skills and behavioural interventions for people with a range of disabilities including students with Oppositional Defiance Disorders and Autism.

 She has been actively involved in examining the relationship between digital technologies and pedagogy in special education and inclusive classrooms for students with Autism as well as the implications of the NDIS on people with disabilities in rural and remote communities.
 Rose is an Honorary Associate Professor at the School of Education, University of Wollongong, where she was previously the Academic Director of Inclusive and Special Education.
 She continues to support doctoral students in Inclusive and Special education with a focus on Autism.